ahmad-360/pyshort/README.md

 # pyshort

-Welcome again into another python3 app in this time we have a python url shorter
+Welcome again into another python3 app in this time we have a python url shorter.
+Note: I'm responsable for your usage because the app saves your Api, and id for reuse it another time whitout typing it. the file is .txt so be careful .

 # Linux users